-In other words, it maintains your cognitive performance when you’re under stress.
+In other words, it maintains your cognitive performance especially when you’re under stress.
 Whether that’s from exercise, an argument with your partner, cold exposure, or even loud music.

 As one of the most effective cognitive boosters, Tyrosine helps with: